PatrickLemke/ln-dashboard/README.md

     npm install

 ## Running the Dashboard
-Make sure you filled in the details in the config.js file and then run `node index.js` in the project folder.
+Make sure you filled in the details in the config.js file and run `node app/index.js` in the project folder.
 Then navigate to localhost:3000 to view the dashboard.